jenius-apps/ambie/README.md

 Ambie is an app that plays white noise and nature sounds to help you focus, sleep, and unwind.
 For many people, having background noise while working on a task helps with concentration.
 Ambie has a good starting selection of built-in sounds such as rain and beach waves that help you.
 These can also be used to help you sleep, relax, and de-stress.
 For instance, those with tinnitus and anxiety have reached out saying Ambie has helped them.
 And if you download Ambie from the Microsoft Store, you'll get access to a catalogue of online sounds that you can download to expand your library.

+## Product pillars

+When building features, these product pillars must be used to decide which ones are prioritized higher or lower.
+1. Ambie primarily helps people focus or relax using white noise and nature sounds.
+All other features are secondary and must support the primary mission.
+Secondary features may be cut if they take away from the primary mission.
+1. Ambie focuses on minimalism and UX performance.
+Features being built must maintain or improve UX performance and must have a minimalist and intuitive UX.
+1. Ambie will have all local features free, but downloadable content should be prioritized for Ambie+.
+Features that remove or reduce incentive for Ambie+ should be deprioritized.

 ## From the Press

 One of [FastCompany's best new apps for productivity](https://www.fastcompany.com/90766562/the-23-best-new-productivity-apps-for-2022) in 2022 (USA):